marconicivitavecchia/blender-jam-space/README.md

 ### Prize: modelling and lighting
 ![Foto nave bella](delivery-lq/fotonavebella.png)
-We liked the moving semplicity of the spaceship with that maybe is approaching a new solar system that lights the ship from the left.
+We liked the moving semplicity of the spaceship, it seems that it is approaching a new shining solar system.

 ### Prize: composition
 ![imagineandrealaurovaleriopiferi](delivery-lq/imagineandrealaurovaleriopiferi.png)